 - Whiplash – a car accident hyperextends the neck.
 Results are bulging, ruptured or torn intervertebral cervical discs that compress cervical nerve roots.
 Symptoms include pain and stiffness.

 Symptoms of weakness, pain or tingling of the neck or arms may indicate compression of a nerve root in the cervical region.
 Conservative treatment including anti-inflammatory medication, heat packs and physical therapy will often achieve symptom relief.
-However, should these treatments prove ineffective, contact Laser Spine Institute to learn about our alternative outpatient surgical procedures, which are performed using the latest endoscopic minimally invasive techniques available in medicine today.
-Contact us today to schedule a free review of your MRI or CT scan.
+However, should these treatments prove ineffective, contact Laser Spine Institute to learn about our alternative outpatient surgical procedures, which are performed using the latest minimally invasive techniques available in medicine today.
+Contact us today for a free review of your MRI or CT scan.